helloklow/beta-breakers/README.md

 # Beta Breakers

-Beta Breakers is a digital guidebook for rock climbing and canyoneering routes around the globe.
+Beta Breakers is a Ruby on Rails application, designed as a digital guidebook for rock climbing and canyoneering routes around the globe.
 Adventurers can create an account using their email address or Facebook OAuth.
 This is a space for adventurers to share beta for new climbing and canyoneering routes, view established beta, and add comments and ratings to entries.
 Go beyond the guidebook!

 ## Installation
 **Ruby 2.6.1 or higher is required.**